 - Affordable housing for low income families and single adults, generally

-To date, Lantern housing initiatives received upwards of $270 million in financing, with 13 buildings, totaling 1200 units in operation, and 3 buildings, totaling an additional 300 units in predevelopment or construction phases.
+To date, Lantern Organization housing initiatives received upwards of $270 million in financing, with 13 buildings, totaling 1200 units in operation, and 3 buildings, totaling an additional 300 units in predevelopment or construction phases.

-Lantern regularly partners with government, private banks and syndicators, national housing intermediaries, and local community service organizations who also share our view that access to adequate housing is integral to financial, economic, and social stability.
+Lantern Organization regularly partners with government, private banks and syndicators, national housing intermediaries, and local community service organizations who also share our view that access to adequate housing is integral to financial, economic, and social stability.
 Notable partners include: New York City Department of Housing Preservation and Development, Corporation for Supportive Housing, Bank of America, The Richman Group Affordable Housing Corporation, and H. van Ameringen Foundation.

 Founded in 1996, Lantern Community Services provides an integrated framework of health and social services to nearly 1,400 high-need single adult, youth and family residents onsite at 14 supportive housing programs across New York City.
 Our scattered site program supports an additional 173 adults in Brooklyn and Long Island.
 Lantern Community Services provides services to congregate buildings developed by the Lantern Organization, which focuses on expanding New York City’s supply of permanent affordable housing, with a priority for people living with special needs.

 Our services are comprehensive; we provide person-centered case management; employment services; educational services; mental health treatment, including onsite psychiatric treatment at certain sites; health and wellness programming; nutrition coaching; food service; independent living planning; and community referrals.